ocaml-ppx/ppx_import/README.md

 [@@deriving Show]
 ```

+For module types, the replacements are specified using the standard `with` construct.
+However, the replacement is still syntactic.

 ### More?

-_import_ is alpha-quality software.
-If you have an use case in mind that it does not cover, please [open an issue](https://github.com/whitequark/ppx_import/issues/new).
+If you have an use case in mind that _ppx_import_ does not cover (in particular, object-oriented features are not implemented), please [open an issue](https://github.com/whitequark/ppx_import/issues/new).

 Known issues
 ------------